raphlcx/dotfiles/README.md

   - Lock Screen: Never start screen saver.
   - Lock Screen: Turn display off on battery - 1 hour.
   - Lock Screen: Turn display off on power adapter - 1 hour.
-  - Lock Screen: Never start screen saver.
   - Lock Screen: Require password immediately after sleep.
   - Lock Screen: Login windows to show list of users.

 On Desktop:

   - Remove all items on Dock.
-  - On menu bar, use control centre to turn off AirDrop.
+  - On menu bar, use control centre to turn on AirDrop for contacts only.

 On Terminal: